MasterShoty/weiss/blog/probabilities-mill-and-draw.md

 | 1 in 12      | 33.3% |  33.3% |        |        |        |
 | 4 in 30      | 45.5% |  38.0% | 7.12%  | 0.38%  |        |

-I picked `x in 12` because these are important decision points when reaching the end of your deck.
+I picked several `x in 12` because these are important decision points when reaching the end of your deck.<br>
 As for `4 in 30` it's to represent a "poor" deck 2.

 **Insights**
 - The chances of hitting brainstorm 4 on deck 1 is basically a coinflip, while the odds increased significantly in your favor in deck 2 (over 40% more likely).